tessel/t2-docs/tutorials/communication-protocols.md

 MISO stands for **M**aster **I**n **S**lave **O**ut and is the connection used by the module to send data to the Tessel.

 #### SS or CS
-This line, normally referred to as the **Slave Select (SS)** or **Chip Select (CS)** line, is used by the master device to notify a specific slave device that it is about to send data.
+This line, normally referred to as the **Slave Select (SS)** or **Chip Select (CS)** line, is used by the primary device to notify a specific replica device that it is about to send data.
 We normally call it CS, but you may see it either way in datasheets and other references.

 When you create a Tessel module which uses the SPI protocol, the CS connection will be handled by one of the GPIO pins on the Tessel port.

 The following diagram shows how the various pins in the SPI protocol are toggled to create meaningful data.
-In this case, the master sends the ASCII character 'S', and the slave responds with 'F'.
+In this case, the primary sends the ASCII character 'S', and the replica responds with 'F'.

 <h1 style="text-align:center;"><img src="https://s3.amazonaws.com/technicalmachine-assets/tutorials/communication-protocols/spi_diagram.jpg" /></h1>

 <p style="text-align:center"><em>Timing diagram of SPI data exchange.
 Modified [image](https://dlnmh9ip6v2uc.cloudfront.net/assets/c/7/8/7/d/52ddb2dcce395fed638b4567.png) from Sparkfun is [CC BY-NC-SA 3.0](http://creativecommons.org/licenses/by-nc-sa/3.0/)</em></p>

-Remember that the master initiates all communication.
-When it is ready, the first thing it will do is pull the CS/SS pin low to let the slave device know that a data transmission is about to begin.
+Remember that the primary initiates all communication.
+When it is ready, the first thing it will do is pull the CS/SS pin low to let the replica device know that a data transmission is about to begin.
-The master holds this pin low for the duration of the data exchange as seen in the diagram above.
+The primary holds this pin low for the duration of the data exchange as seen in the diagram above.

-With the CS/SS pin low, the master will start to toggle the clock pin (SCK) while simultaneously controlling the MOSI to represent the bits of information it wishes to send to the slave.
+With the CS/SS pin low, the primary will start to toggle the clock pin (SCK) while simultaneously controlling the MOSI to represent the bits of information it wishes to send to the replica.
 The numbers in green on the diagram above delineate each bit in the byte being transferred.

 It sounds complicated, but remember that the Tessel takes care of all of this pin manipulation for you.
 All you have to do is write some Javascript like this code snippet, which demonstrates the use of the SPI protocol on port A.